innolitics/rdm/rdm/base/software_plan.md

 - Any relevant relevant information that can be used to investigate the problem{% if system.auditor_notes %} [9.1]{% endif %}.

 {# TODO add examples and guidance regarding type, scope, and criticality; see [9.1] #}
-**Output:** Properly formatted and labeled GitHub issues.
+**Output:** The problem report (a properly formatted and labeled GitHub issue)

 ## Problem Investigation Activity

-**Input:** GitHub issue containing relevant details about the problem.
+**Input:** The problem report

-1. Investigate the problem and if possible identify the cause and record it in comments in the GitHub issue.
+1. Investigate the problem and if possible identify the cause and record it in the problem report
 2. Evaluate the problem's relevance to safety using the software risk management process {# TODO: add more details about this #}
-3. Document the outcome of the investigation and evaluation
+3. Summarize the conclusions from the investigation in the problem report
-4. Create a GitHub issue tagged with the label `request` for actions needed to correct the problem (also include an issue reference to the problem report{% if system.auditor_notes %} [8.2.4.b]{% endif %}), or document the rationale for taking no action{% if system.auditor_notes %} [9.2]{% endif %}.
+4. Create a change request for actions needed to correct the problem (also include an issue reference to the problem report{% if system.auditor_notes %} [8.2.4.a and 8.2.4.b]{% endif %}), or document the rationale for taking no action and tag the problem report with the `wontfix` label{% if system.auditor_notes %} [9.2]{% endif %}.
 5. Look through recent problem reports and attempt to identify any adverse trends.
 E.g., look to identify certain software items that are failing consistently or have similar causes.
 If any trends can be identified, be sure the change requests reverse these trends{% if system.auditor_notes %} [9.6]{% endif %}.

-{# TODO: add unit tests to reproduce the failure #}

-**If the problem affects devices that have been released, the software developer will make sure quality control is aware of the situation and has enough information to decide whether and how to notify affected parties{% if system.auditor_notes %} [9.3]{% endif %}.**
+**If the problem affects devices that have been released, make sure that quality control is aware of the situation and has enough information to decide whether and how to notify affected parties.
+Record who you notified in the problem report{% if system.auditor_notes %} [9.3]{% endif %}.**

-**Output:** Details about the problem investigation documented in the problem report and either unapproved change requests or justification as to why change requests weren't necessary.
+**Output:** Details about the problem investigation documented in the problem report and either unapproved change requests or justification as to why change requests weren't necessary

-## Implement Change Requests

-**Input:** Approved change requests

-Once the change requests have been approved, implement them according to our change control process{% if system.auditor_notes %} [9.4]{% endif %}.

-**Output:** Code changes required to implement change requests

-**Verification:** Ensure code changes:

-- all of the change requests have been implemented and merged into the `master` branch
-- the original problem is fixed and the problem report closed
-- any adverse trends have been reversed{% if system.auditor_notes %} [9.7]{% endif %}.

-{%- if system.safety_class != "A" %}
-{%- if system.auditor_notes %}[We presume that if our integration tests and system tests are passing, no new problems were introduced, per 9.7.d]{% endif %}
-{% endif %}

-{# TODO: be sure 9.8 is addressed #}